04.13.10

 "If you really need to write something big you just post it to your blog.
 I have an RSS feed of all my friends blogs."

 The conversation continued like this for the duration of my visit.
 The votes were in and email failed the test of GenY and the Millennials.
-The next generation weighed-in and without an instant response they are not interested.
+The next generation weighed-in and without an instantaneous response they are not interested.

 A friend of mine, James Keddington, heard a similar story when he saw Gen. Colin Powell speak who shared an experience about his Grandson saying the same thing, "Email is for old people Grandpa!"